 Subtract the resting HR from the maximum HR to find your HR reserve.
 For example, a person who is 40 years old should subtract 40 from 220 (180 max HR) then subtract 80 from 180, and their HR reserve is 100 bpm.

-#5 Aerobic Training HR for Fitness
+#5 Zone 2 – Aerobic and Anaerobic Training HR for Fitness

 This HR range is close to the upper-limit of aerobic exercise, just before exhaustive work.
-The best range for this type of training lies between 80% and 85% of your HR reserve.

 #7 Anaerobic Training HR Range